Confiqure/Helpdesk/README.md

 Helpdesk
 ========

-Helpdesk is a project created to be used as a collaborative tool where students and teachers post articles and anyone can view them.
+Helpdesk is a project created to be used as a collaborative tool where students and teachers post articles that anyone can view and benefit from.
 The primary purpose of this application is to provide technical assistance to those in need.
-When someone encounters a problem, they can pull up the forum and search for it either by text or by tags in the appropriate category.
+When someone encounters a problem, they can pull up the forum and search for it either by text or by searching from tags in the appropriate category.
 Basic framework exists for this application, but there is much to be added.

+This project began as an idea our school's media specialist had about bringing tech support right to the hands of each and every person in our school without having to schedule an appointment with our IT department.
+I created this framework for my Senior Project but unfortunately was not able to see the project through to the end due to time constraints.
+Much has been done here, but *much* more can be done to improve the overall functionality and usefulness of this application.

 Features
 --------